psharma-alberta/data-science/statistics-probability.md

 ###### [Residual](https://www.khanacademy.org/math/statistics-probability/describing-relationships-quantitative-data/regression-library/a/introduction-to-residuals)

 - vertical distance between the best-fit line and a data point
-- actual value - predicted value
+- calculated as `actual value - predicted value`

+###### Residual Plot

+- plots residual vs x-values
+- gives a sense of how good the fit is, & whether a line explains the relationship well